shoplineapp/mongoid-client-side-encryption/README.md

 - Makes migrating existing data easy
   - Double-write existing and encrypted fields for safe-migration (value will be saved into original field and an encrypted field simultaneously)

-Remarks:
-> Since Mongoid with Rails are strictly working with mongoid.yml, there is an issue that mongo-ruby-driver expects the data keys of schema map in BSON::Binary format and there is no way to work the YAML file.
-We changed the crypt handler in mongo-ruby-driver and add extra `BSON::ExtJSON.parse` step before setting up the schema map.
-You might reference to this [patched branch](https://github.com/shoplineapp/mongo-ruby-driver/tree/feature/mongo-crypt-schema-map-init) instead.

 ## Installation